cons00000/Project-lung-cancer/README.md

 ### Known Issues
 - **Limited Model Comparison:** The analysis was restricted to **DuneAI**, as pre-trained weights for the alternative model (**UnSegMedGAT**) were not publicly available.
 - **Dataset Imperfections:** A subset of image files in the public dataset were found to be corrupted or missing essential `z-spacing` metadata, requiring data cleaning and exclusion.
-- **2D Slice-Based Analysis:** While our XAI analysis provides a pseudo-3D view, the model itself still operates on 2D slices, which may not fully capture complex 3D volumetric context.
+- **2D Slice-Based Analysis:** Only local 3D-like XAI could be applied to this model.
+No global XAI, model-agnostic method was found to explain it.

 ### Future Work
+- **Architecture Comparison:**
-- **Comparative Model Analysis:** Acquire weights for `Model_2` (UnSegMedGAT) to enable a direct performance and explainability comparison between different architectures.
+  Acquire weights for `Model_2` (UnSegMedGAT) to conduct a comprehensive performance and explainability comparison against existing models.

-- **True 3D Explainability:** Implement XAI methods designed specifically for 3D convolutional networks to generate a true 3D attribution map, moving beyond the slice-by-slice approximation.
-- **Expand Model Repository:** Survey recent literature to identify and integrate other publicly available pre-trained models for a broader comparative study.
+- **3D Explainability Methods:**
+  Implement advanced XAI techniques (e.g., 3D Grad-CAM, attention rollout) to generate volumetric explanations of model predictions beyond slice-level interpretability.

+- **Model Repository Expansion:**
+  Integrate additional state-of-the-art pre-trained segmentation models (e.g., nnU-Net, Swin UNETR) through systematic literature review and community collaboration.

+- **Multi-volume Tumor Analysis:**
+  Develop a post-processing pipeline to:
+  1. Aggregate slice-wise predictions into 3D masks with relaxed size constraints
+  2. Enable segmentation of disconnected tumor volumes
+  3. Correlate volumetric findings with clinical N-Stage classifications

+- **Volumetric Assessment Metrics:**
+  Design a 3D evaluation metric incorporating tumor height/depth to overcome current 2D measurement limitations, enabling true spatial size analysis.

 ## References